d0mi33/cpsan/README.md

-# CP Scan - Quick and Efficient Pentesting Enum Script 🚀
+# CPScan - Quick and Efficient Pentesting Enum Script 🚀

 CP Scan was created with pentesting in mind.
 It quickly identifies open ports, allowing you to start enumeration while a full scan runs in the background.
 The script generates clean output files and even performs subdirectory enumeration with **Feroxbuster** using its default wordlist (which you can change).